 Divorce Attorneys in Kane County

-Experienced Lawyers Assisting with Change of Venue or Jurisdiction Matters
+Experienced Lawyers Assisting with Change of Venue or Jurisdiction Matters in St. Charles, IL

 The venue or jurisdiction that handles your divorce or family law dispute matters for a number of reasons.
 Unfortunately, individuals cannot simply pick the venue or jurisdiction that is most convenient or beneficial for them.
 The law dictates where a case can and will be decided.
 Individuals can motion to change the venue or jurisdiction of a case, but such a motion will only be successful under specific circumstances.
 At Shaw Sanders, P.C., our attorneys are well-versed in the laws that apply to venue and jurisdiction changes in family court.
-We have successfully represented clients seeking to make these changes in the past, and we will work with you to determine if such a change is warranted in your case.
-Mr. Shaw has authored the chapter on Jurisdiction in the Illinois Family Law Handbook.
+We can help you take appropriate action, following the correct procedures to establish the jurisdiction for your divorce.

 Understanding Venue and Jurisdiction Divorce Laws in Illinois